 The capital city of Bermuda is Hamilton which is a port city in Pembroke Parish.
 It was named after Governor Henry Hamilton, who served from 1788 to 1794.
 Hamilton replaced St. George as the capital in 1815.
 It has a small population as most of the people commute daily into the city from other parishes.
 A significant portion of Bermuda’s working population works in Hamilton where most of the businesses are located.
 Hamilton has a lot of activities, landmarks, museums and other attractions for tourists to enjoy.
 As it experiences a humid subtropical climate, it gets warm, humid summers with relatively mild winters and high rainfall for most of the year.Read more on Bermuda's Capital

 Bermuda is a North American country covering 54.00 km2. and about one-third the size of Washington, DC.
 Its geographic coordinates are 32 20 N, 64 45 W and Hamilton is the capital city.

 The islands making up Bermuda are named for Juan de Bermudez, and early Spanish sea captain.

 Its ISO code is BM.

 Bermuda has a mean elevation of 0 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Town Hill which is 76m above tall.

 It has a subtropical climate with humid summers and windy winters.
 Its terrain consists of low hills with fertile depressions.